abigiyaayele/Rossamn_retail_sales_prediction/README.md

 ## Deliverables

 1. **Exploratory Analysis Notebook**:
    - A comprehensive notebook answering the exploratory questions with visualizations and insights.

 2. **Machine Learning Model**:
    - Serialized sklearn model with feature importance analysis and confidence intervals.

 4. **Deep Learning Model**:
   - LSTM regression model trained on time series data.

 5. **Web Interface**:
   - An interface for serving the predictions to the finance team.

-## author:[Abigiya Ayele].
+## Author: Abigiya Ayele.